woocommerce/woocommerce/readme.txt

 * Tweak - Maintain value of select fields in credit card form. #24720
 * Tweak - Prevent filter per category while exporting product variations. #24517
 * Tweak - Better wording for subtotal of items in cart and review order. #24440
+* Tweak - Prevent new lines in product quantity in checkout details. #24311
+* Tweak - Add a tooltip in the "Coupon expity date" field. #24749
 * Template - Moved HTML for displaying product price filter widget to a new template `product price filter widget`. #23384
+* Accessibility - Make $subtext color darker. #24739
 * Dev - Consistent register/login submit button css class names.
 Preserve old class names as well for backwards compatibility. #23701
 * Dev - Added woocommerce_disable_password_change_notification filter, set to false by default. #24154
 * Dev - Add filter `woocommerce_cart_item_removed_message` and `woocommerce_cart_product_cannot_be_purchased_message` to filter notice content when an item is removed from cart, or when a product cannot be purchased. #24176